radixdlt/babylon-node/CONTRIBUTING.md

 ## Setting up your environment

-Please refer to [development Docs](./docs/development) on how to setup your local environment.
+Please refer to the [development docs](./docs/development) on how to setup your local environment.

 # Contribute